-When HDC is working normally the combined instrument panel's symbol illuminates combined with the text message gearbox, gear position 1 must be selected, which is shown with the figure 1 in the combined instrument panel. see Automatic gearbox - Geartronic (p.
-269).
+When HDC is working normally the combined instrument panel's symbol illuminates combined with the text message Hill descent control ON.

+The function only operates in first gear position and in reverse gear.
+For an automatic gearbox, gear position 1 must be selected, which is shown with the figure 1 in the combined instrument panel, see Automatic gearbox - Geartronic (p.
+270).